Yeppoon

 Pearl Bay

 Pearl Bay, by all accounts of cruising guides and word of mouth, is a paradise anchorage.
-Such recommendations make it hard to sail past, so we set course at 0600hrs out of the breakwater at Yeppoon Marina for the 50 nM journey.
+Such recommendations make it hard to sail past, so we set course at 0600hrs out of the breakwater at Yeppoon Marina for the 50 nautical mile journey.
 The forecast was for southerly winds around 10 knots increasing to 15 during the day and tending more easterly.
-More importantly, catching a ride of the tide north helped us along and we arrived abeam Port Clinton (10 nM shy of Pearl Bay) just after midday.
+More importantly, catching a ride of the tide north helped us along and we arrived abeam Port Clinton (10 nautical miles shy of Pearl Bay) just after midday.
 A number of yachts could be seen in the distance behind us, and they all seemed to be closing on Pearl Bay.

 Pearl Bay really is a lovely spot to stop and enjoy.
 The beach is clean and the water blue.
-Holding is excellent in sand and in about 4m of water at low tide.
+Holding is excellent in sand and in about 4 metres of water at low tide.
 As the tide floods, it can get a bit rolly, but nothing that could be called uncomfortable.
 We spent two nights here catching up with the crew on Aurora whom we'd met at Pancake Creek.

 Pearl Bay